GabrielSlima/blog/articles/clean-code-clean-classes.md

     <h3>Small Classes</h3>
     <p>
         To say how small functions should be we count the number of lines and how many thing it's doing (should be only one thing).
-        To measure how small classes should be we have to count <i>how many responsabilities</i> it has.
+        To measure how small a class is we have to count <i>how many responsabilities</i> it has.
     </p>
     <p>
         They should have just one responsibility only and their names should describe the responsibility...